conjurer-rich/flow-decision-records/pages/docs/flow-decision-roadmap.md

 ---
-title: "Flow Decision Roadmap"
+title: "📍 Flow Decision Roadmap"
 layout: single
 permalink: /docs/flow-decision-roadmap
 sidebar:
   nav: "docs"
 classes: wide
 ---

-## 📍 Building a Flow Decision Roadmap

 The Flow Decision Roadmap is a living artifact that helps you **sequence the changes** needed to improve flow, guided by real signals—not guesses or top-down plans.